jrmypttrsn/w02-d01-classes/readme.md

 * _gender_: a string representing the gender of the henchperson
 * _eyes_: an integer representing how many eyes the henchperson has
 * _ears_: a string representing how many ears the henchperson has
-* _weapon_: a string representing the weapon the henchperson carries
+* _weapon_: a string representing the weapon the henchperson uses
 * _depravity_: an integer representing the degree to which the henchperson is evil (1 being mean,100 being the physical embodiment of pure evil)
-* _dogs killed_: an integer representing the number of dogs the henchperson has stolen
+* _dogs stolen_: an integer representing the number of dogs the henchperson has stolen

-*Eventually they will interact with each other in that the dogs want to catch and kill the rabbits, the henchpersons want to kill the dogs, and the rabbits just want to eat from the garden (a new class to be created because I have so much time).*
+*Eventually they will interact with each other in that the dogs want to catch and kill the rabbits, the henchpersons want to steal the dogs, and the rabbits just want to eat from the garden (a new class to be created because I have so much time).*